thantrungtam/thantrungtam.github.io/_posts/2025-03-02-Cypher-HackTheBox.md

 ## Introduction

-Cypher trên HackTheBox là một khía cạnh quan trọng của các thách thức CTF về an ninh mạng.
-Nó là một CTF trên linux liên quan đến enumeration, google dorking, decomplier java file, command injection and cypher injection.
+Cypher on HackTheBox is an important aspect of the cybersecurity CTF challenges.
+It is a CTF on linux that involves enumeration, google dorking, decomplier java file, command injection and cypher injection.

 ## Enumeration